Lithuania Tax Calculator (2026)

 Assumptions

-- · Optional 2nd-tier pension accumulation contributions (typically 3%) are excluded as they are voluntary/opt-out.
+- · Optional second-tier pension contributions (3% + 1.5% state match) are excluded as voluntary.

 Frequently asked questions

-How much income tax do I pay in Lithuania?
+How much income tax do I pay in Lithuania if I work as an employee?

-Lithuania has a progressive income tax system with two brackets: 20% on income up to EUR 126,532 and 32% on income above that threshold.
-You also get a tax-exempt allowance of EUR 8,964 that gradually reduces as your income increases, which lowers your overall tax burden.
+Lithuania uses a two-bracket income tax system for employment income.
+You pay 20% tax on earnings up to EUR 126,532, and 32% on anything above that threshold.
+However, you also receive a tax-exempt allowance (TEA) of approximately EUR 8,200 annually, which reduces your taxable income.

-What are the social security contributions in Lithuania?
+What are the social security contributions I need to pay as an employee in Lithuania?

 Other tax calculators